ericpoon/demo-mobx/README.md

 # Observable and Computed

-The minimal working code for primitive value is available at commit `c11313d`.
-If you want to have a brief idea regarding how `autorun` and `observable` work, it would be a good start point.
+The minimal working code for observing primitive values is available at commit [`c11313d`](https://github.com/ericpoon/demo-mobx/commit/c11313d04cbd91afb36c2a43bbaca9770b8b2b4c).
+If you want to have a very basic idea regarding how `autorun` and `observable` work, it should be a good start point.